Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Bugs and small things (there is always bugs and small things...)

 #### Higher priority things to do
+- Updating with COPPA-changes
+- Making the program verified with YouTube
 #### Lower priority things to do
 - https://accounts.google.com/o/oauth2/revoke?token={token} withdraw YouTube auth via code
-- When updating playlist, use ID instead of name when looking at old playlists and deciding if they should be visible or not (playlists can be renamed, name is different but ID the same.)
+- When updating playlist, use ID instead of name when looking at old playlists and deciding if they should be visible or not (playlists can be renamed, but ID is always the same.)
-- If error happens during the uploading, check the Google error message to give better error msg to user
+- Applying for higher quota limit

 #### Thinking about
 - Keep even not started uploads on close?